fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Unfortunately, using the mesh as shown in a simulation will produce incorrect results due to several problems.

+Simulation Box Size
+'''''''''''''''''''

-The simulation box is as large as the waveguide, there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is not modeled correctly.
-There are legitimate use cases for this model, such as when modeling an infinite-length waveguide (with Absorbing Boundary Conditions), or a capacitor stuck in a metal box (with Perfect Electric Conductor boundary conditions).
+Our simulation box is as large as the waveguide, there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is not modeled correctly.
+To be fair, there are legitimate use cases for this model, such as when modeling an infinite-length waveguide, or a capacitor stuck in a metal box.
 But here, we are modeling a finite waveguide with realistic behaviors, including fringe fields and radiation.

 As a quick fix to the problem, one can make the simulation box several times as big in volume in comparison to the waveguide, giving plenty of